hirux06/hirux06/README.md

-## Hi there 👋
+## Hi there 👋 !
+Saran Here!!

-- 🔭 I’m currently working on project - "myGit"
+- 🔭 I’m currently working on project - "HealoScope"
 - 🌱 I’m currently learning Full Stack Development and Machine Learning
 - 👯 I’m looking to collaborate on projects in any tech domain
-- 💬 I'm in for any tech talks or just even a friendly chat 😄 at my handles
+- 💬 I'm in for any tech talks or just even a HI!! at my handles
 - 📫 How to reach me: You can mail me at: saran.hiruthik83@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a HUMAN 😄